clinaresl/ksearch/domains/n-pancake/README.md

 * `heavy-cost`: every operator has an associated cost equal to the size of the disc that becomes first when applying the operator.
-This has two consequences: first, there are null-cost edges (since 0 is a valid disc id); second, it engenders an undirected graph because the cost of an operator and its inverse are not equal.
+This has two consequences: first, there are null-cost edges (since 0 is a valid disc id); second, it engenders a directed graph because the cost of an operator and its inverse are not equal.
 The heuristic implemented is a weighted GAP heuristic.

 The test file consist of a line per optimization task with *n+1* digits in each line.
 The first digit is the task id; the next *n* digits (that must be integers